NeuroTechX/ntx_slack_archive/general.md

  >francescacoo roughly speaking, yes.
 Alpha is higher though when being tired, so it's a bit questionable whether it's relaxation - the currently predominant hypothesis is that alpha represents inhibition of task irrelevant regions.
 That means, if you relax and do not require a certain brain region for that, you see an increase in alpha oscillations.

+7/17/2017 9:20 AM

+ **jonas.chatel-goldman** :

+ >@ francescacoo:

+>
+It really depends on how you define « relaxation » and « light mediation ».
+Tons of specific mediation practices exist that recruit different brain processes, its a bit like if we were discussing of a « light sport » activity without clarifying the type of exercice.

+>

+>
+If you think of relaxation as simply having a low cognitive charge, then you may expect higher central-parietal alpha (e.g., Pz) and lower central-frontal delta-theta (e.g., Fz).
+This theta Fz/alpha Pz is a common ratio (e.g., _Holm, A., Lukander, K., Korpela, J., Sallinen, M., &amp; Müller, K. M. (2009).
+Estimating brain load from the EEG.
+The Scientific World Journal, 9, 639-651.)_

+>
+Also, if you associate relaxation to a state with decreased vigilance (somewhat contradicts the « light meditation ») you may expect an increase in global alpha and in central frontal theta band (related to diurnal sleepiness and first stage of sleep).

+>
+_Strijkstra, A. M., Beersma, D. G., Drayer, B., Halbesma, N., &amp; Daan, S. (2003).
+Subjective sleepiness correlates negatively with global alpha (812 Hz) and positively with central frontal theta (48 Hz) frequencies in the human resting awake electroencephalogram.
+Neuroscience letters, 340(1), 17-20._